-Lightly flavoured with lemon and topped with candied lemon slices, this classic English Madeira Cake is the easiest dessert you will ever make.
+Lightly flavored with lemon and topped with candied lemon slices, this classic English Madeira Cake is the easiest dessert you will ever make.

 I have a new obsession: The Great British Bake Off.